jocosocial/twitarr/rest_documentation.md

     "parent_chain": [ "stream_post_id_string", ... ],
-    "photo": PhotoDetails{}, # photo will not be present if the post does not have a photo "children": [ # children will not be present if there are no child posts StreamPost{WITHOUT parent_chain}, ...
+    "photo": PhotoDetails{}, # photo will not be present if the post does not have a photo "children": [ # children will not be present if there are no child posts StreamPost{ WITHOUT parent_chain }, ...
     ]
 }
 ```

-### GET /api/v2/stream
+### GET /api/v2/stream or /api/v2/stream/:start

-Get the recent tweets in the stream
+Get the tweets in the stream.
+This is an incredibly flexible endpoint that will return a page of tweets (default 20, the `limit` parameter) either before or after (the `newer_posts` paramter) a given timestamp (the `start` parameter).
+If no timestamp is given, it will return the `limit` most recent tweets.

 #### Requires

 #### Query parameters

 * start=epoch - Optional (Default: Now) - The start location for getting tweets
-* newer_posts - Optional (Default: false) - If this parameter is true, retrieve tweets newer than start, otherwise get older ones
+* newer_posts=true - Optional (Default: false) - If this parameter is true, get tweets newer than start, otherwise get tweets older than start
 * limit=Integer - Optional (Default: 20) - How many tweets to get
 * author=username - Optional (Default: No Filter) - Filter by username specified
 * hashtag=hashtag - Optional (Default: No Filter) - Filter by hashtag